DeepIntoStreams/Market_Scenario_Generator_Hackathon_starting_kit/README.md

 pip install -r requirements.txt
 ```

-For code illustration, please take a closer look at the Jupyter Notebook we created, namely, example_pipeline.ipynb.
+For code illustration, please refer to the Jupyter Notebook we created, namely, example_pipeline.ipynb.

 ## Data
 For this challenge, the training data is located at [data/](data/).
 We provide here two different datasets, both are numpy arrays saved in `.pkl` format.
 The first dataset